 Now we can access the data using $blog->blog_content

 For each blog there is only a single author and a single author can have many post(one-to-*).

-And now let’s establish one-to-* relation using hasMany function.
+And now let’s establish a one-to-* relation using hasMany functions.

-In Post, we get the details of author using $post->author->author_name
+In the post, we get the details of author using $post->author->author_name

 Each post have many tag and each tag can have many post.